-Staff should understand the importance of challenging inappropriate behaviours between peers, including peer on peer sexual violence and sexual harassment.
+Staff should understand the importance of challenging inappropriate behaviours between children, including child on child sexual violence and sexual harassment.
 Downplaying certain behaviours, for example dismissing sexual harassment can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.